syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-You can push the file to the Uploadbox in the client side of the XHR supported browsers alone.
+You can push the file to the Uploadbox in the client-side of the XHR supported browsers alone.